You will need:

 - Discover how stratigraphic excavation techniques are used to solve missing person cases

 - Look forward to employment opportunities in forensic anthropology and related fields

 - Take an optional module in skeletal anatomy – a complete introduction to working with bones

-Forensic Anthropology is the combination of physical anthropological knowledge, and the application of forensic methods and techniques.
+Forensic Anthropology combines physical anthropological knowledge and the application of forensic methods and techniques.
 The discipline is used by the justice system to solve cases where a missing person or an unknown murder victim is involved.

-The MSc in Forensic Anthropology will provide you with the skills and knowledge required to pursue a career in the search for missing people, recovery of evidence and human remains from clandestine graves and identification of unknown corpses by osteological analysis.
+The MSc in Forensic Anthropology provides the skills and knowledge required to pursue a career in the search for missing people, the recovery of evidence and human remains from clandestine graves and the identification of unknown corpses by osteological analysis.

 Information for international students